 It was going to be a tough few weeks: four hours of asana, six days a week, plus the cleansing techniques, theory, meditation, and pranayama classes.
 Luckily for me, at that time of year, only four people were training at the college so there were several times I was face-to-face with Guruji, other yoga masters, and no one else.

 The yoga itself was just the tip of the iceberg.
 The cleansing techniques were the hardcore stuff.
 I remember vividly one that involved basically flossing your nose through your mouth (you get the idea).

 As days went on, the initial shock disappeared.
 Chennai was chaotic, but beautiful, and in spite of everything, the locals were always trying their best to help me.
 For the first time in my life, the way I looked was the norm, and there were no questions about my heritage—just a few curious exclamations when people on the street realised I didn’t speak Tamil.

 Living among them—not as a “returnee” but as a human—started to erase the old who-am-I tension that used to hunt me.
 Nobody was winning the battle for my identity.
 There was no battle at all.

 It was the most tiresome experience of my life, but I’ve never felt so energised.
 My days went by in a sort of meditative state.
 Yoga could be defined as a practice of stillness of the mind through movement of the body.
 Simply put, I was completely calm no matter what I did.
-It was like being high on nothing.
-Silly stuff like drinking a cup of tea or getting out of bed was the object of contemplation and surprise.
+Small stuff like drinking a cup of tea or getting out of bed was the object of contemplation and surprise.

 And so the days passed and suddenly I was ready to go home.
 There were photos and farewells.